 The inagural trip in May 2010 involved a 5,500 motorcycle tour taking him to parts of Southern, Eastern and mainland Europe.

-The long ride through parts of Eastern and Southern Europe required an early start from Hailsham at 6 am on the Thursday morning.
+Back then, that initial ride through Eastern and Southern Europe required an early start from Hailsham at 6 am on the Thursday morning.
 Simon crossed to Calais at 7am and then drive more than 700 miles to reach Milan for an overnight stop.

 Simon then headed to Ancona to cross the Adriatic Sea by ferry to arrive in Albania.
 Visiting a children’s project in Lezhe providing technical support and equipment updates.
 Then on to visit the School of Light for two days, a project for blind children that he personally helped to set up in 2008.
 Back to the ferry and returning to Italy it was a 300 mile drive to Turin.
 Meeting local groups seeking support from Computers for Charities .